EleutherAI/website/content-blog/rotary-embeddings-eval-harness.md

 draft: False
 ---

 Both models are 1.3B models trained for 100k steps on the Pile using [mesh-transformer-jax](https://github.com/kingoflolz/mesh-transformer-jax).
 Absolute is GPT-2 style positional encoding.
+There isn't a very strong trend, but hopefully someone will find these results useful regardless.

 | Task                  | Metric   | Absolute          | Rotary            |
 |-----------------------|----------|-------------------|-------------------|